 To help me find a top-tier manufacturer, I devised a list of 30 questions concerning standards of excellence that led my husband and I to the company referenced in the Landmark Study below.
 It’s the only one that we trust for nutritional supplementation.

-There’s only one natural nutrition company that can claim a 20-year clinical landmark study on its consumers that verifies from blood samples that its supplement users retained normal levels of blood pressure, HDL cholesterol, triglycerides, C-reactive protein and homocysteine.
+The Shaklee Corporation is the only dietary supplement maker that can claim a 20-year clinical landmark study on its consumers that verifies from blood samples that its supplement users retained normal levels of blood pressure, HDL cholesterol, triglycerides, C-reactive protein and homocysteine.

 The 2006 study was conducted in collaboration with researchers from the U.C.
 Berkeley School of Public Health comparing one company's supplement users to people who took either no supplements or other brands of multivitamins from different companies.
 For details, go to: www.landmarkstudy.com